dmbarbour/glas/docs/GlasDesign.md

 * **put** (V (label?_|R) label -- (label:V|R)) - given a label, record, and value on the data stack, create new record with the given label associated with the given value.
 Will replace existing label in record.
 * **del** ((label?_|R) label -- R) - remove label from record.
 Equivalent to adding label then removing it except for any prefix shared with other labels in the record.

 Labels don't need to be textual, but they must be valid bitstrings.
-Use of a non-label input as the top stack argument to get, put, or del will diverge instead of failing.
-For static analysis, it's preferable if the labels are statically known values in most contexts.
+Use of a non-label input as the top stack argument to get, put, or del will diverge (same as 'tbd') instead of failing.
+It's preferable if the labels are statically known values in most use cases.

 Glas programs do not have any math operators.
 Those must be awkwardly constructed using get/put/del and loops.